Brubaker, Bucs open doubleheader with 7-0 win over Rockies

 Michael Perez got the Pirates going in a three-run second inning, driving in Wilmer Difo with a single back up the middle for a 1-0 lead.
 Brubaker walked, loading the bases with no outs.

-Adam Frazier hit a potential double-play ball to first, but Cron’s throw pulled Rodgers off of second.
-Rodgers dove back to tag the base for one out, and Cole Tucker went home for a second run before Ben Gamel made it 3-0 with a sacrifice to left.
+Adam Frazier hit a potential double-play ball to first, but Cron’s throw pulled Rodgers off second.
+Rodgers dove back to tag the base for one out, and Cole Tucker went home for a second run before Ben Gamel made it 3-0 with a sacrifice fly.

 The doubleheader is the fifth for the Rockies this season and fourth in the past 26 games.
-They are coming off a double feature Thursday, losing each game against the Mets in New York.
+They were swept in a twinbill Thursday by the Mets in New York.

 Pittsburgh split its only previous doubleheader this season, beating the Tigers in the first game before dropping the second in Detroit on April 21.